WasmEdge/docs/docs/contribute/plugin/develop_plugin_c.md

 # Develop WasmEdge Plug-in in C API

 By developing a plug-in, one can extend the functionality of WasmEdge and customize it to suit specific needs.
-WasmEdge provides a C++ based API for registering extension modules and host functions.
+WasmEdge provides a C based API for registering extension modules and host functions.
 While the WasmEdge language SDKs allow registering host functions from a host (wrapping) application, the plug-in API allows such extensions to be incorporated into WasmEdge's building and releasing process.
 Here is a flowchart showing all the steps needed for developing WasmEdge Plug-in -

 ```mermaid
 graph LR;